yashhjaggi1998/SpatialData/README.md

 # SpatialData

-This project aims to work with spatial data collection and spatial data queries using POSTGIS.
+This project aims to work with spatial data collection and spatial data queries using PostGIS.

 The data has been visualized using Google Earth.
-This requires to upload a KML file which is an extension of XML type.
+This requires uploading a KML file, an XML-type extension.